ABOUT THE EVENT

-TRACK 5 Food and Nutrients: Smart nutrition and food choice can be the factors that ensure a healthy intake.
-Understanding good nutrition and managing the food accordingly can help in prevention of diseases.
-A proper balanced diet is the solution to a healthy living and should include the essential nutrients like proteins, carbohydrates, fats and oils, fibre, vitamins and minerals in adequate amount simultaneously fulfilling the body’s water demand as well.
+TRACK 5 Food and Nutrients: Smart nutrition and food choice are factors to a healthy intake.
+Understanding good nutrition and planning the diet accordingly can help in reducing numerous diseases.
+A balanced diet is the key to a healthy living and should include the essential nutrients like proteins, carbohydrates, fats and oils, fiber, vitamins and minerals in adequate amount, simultaneously fulfilling the body’s water demand as well.

 - Food science and chemistry

 - Food and nutritional disorders

 TRACK 6 Horticulture: Horticulture is a blend of domestic gardening and agriculture, though all forms of cultivation naturally have close links to agriculture.
 Horticulture is all about growing fruits and vegetables for consumption and ornamental plants for commercial demands.
 Olericulture is concerned with ornamental plants and primarily focuses on herbaceous plants which are easily accommodated in homes and indoor places for beautification.

 - Hybrid Treatment Systems to Remove Nutrients and Pathogens from Horticultural Runoff Waters

 TRACK 7 Agriculture and Food Safety: The food-borne illnesses not only affect the health but also result in the drastic downfall of the economy.
 However, they can be prevented by applying certain principles commencing from on-farm production to processing, distribution, storage, selection, preparation, and consumption.
 Awareness about food safety can deliver benefits to the nation both economically and socially.